 Her first step on that path was to further immerse herself in this creative space.
 So, in 2012 she handcrafted 13 pairs of feathered earrings and set-up shop at the annual Zora Neale Hurston Festival in Washington, DC.
 She used this event as an opportunity to test curating a space to sell and celebrate unique one-of-a-kind pieces.
 The festival goers positive response showed her that she could in-fact become a conduit between unique artists and their audience.
 Anika’s vision of being a catalyst for culture, community, and the development of the creative economy was becoming a full-fledged reality.

-From 13 pairs of earrings and three artists to now two stores full of apparel and accessories from over 500 brands, Nubian Hueman has become a nationally recognized fashion source.
+From 13 pairs of feather earrings and three artists to now two stores full of apparel and accessories from over 600 brands, Nubian Hueman has become a nationally recognized fashion source.
 Nubian Hueman has grown to offer connections to artists from 35 countries spanning six continents.
 Its online platform also affords its global customers this same experience.
 The store has been voted as the best boutique of DC and has been featured on several media platforms like The Washington Post, NPR and Forbes.
-In 2014, Anika Hobbs received a special recognition from President Barack Obama and in 2019, she opened the second Nubian Hueman store in Baltimore Maryland to accompany her initial store in the Anacostia neighborhood of Washington DC.
+In 2014, Anika Hobbs received a special recognition from President Barack Obama and in 2019, they opened their second Nubian Hueman store in Baltimore, Maryland to accompany her initial store in the Anacostia neighborhood of Washington DC.